yasminasarmanova/Coffee-ERP/README.md

 - UI stability during status updates.
 - Successful container startup via Docker.

+## Project Goal

+The goal of this project is to automate coffee shop operations including inventory management, logistics tracking, and analytics.

+## Author:
+Yasmina Sarmanova
-*Author: Semester project for the Web Application Development course.*
+Semester project for the Web Application / IT Project course.